 This project had ALL PRO USA head out to a town near Detroit called Southfield Michigan.
-The contractor that requested our services for this particular project was Kokosing.
-The job that Kokosing would be undertaking was upgrades to the West Service Reservoir.
+The job that the contractor would be undertaking was upgrades to the West Service Reservoir.
 The contractor required us to document any pre existing conditions that we saw while working through the job site.
 Key items they asked us to document were road surfaces, curbs, sidewalks, culverts, storm drains, and man hole covers.
 We carefully planned how we would shoot the project to insure that we had captured all parts of the job site that the contractor needed.
 This particular project required us to on shoot video and did not require Construction Photography.
 The camera that was used for the documentation was a Nikon Z6 Mirrorless Camera.
 Safety is always a top priority for us here at ALL PRO USA, all members of the team in the field wore the appropriate high visibility vests and hats.
 We also had hard hats and safety googles packed in the truck should they become a necessity.

 Since this project required us to document the road surfaces, we mounted the Nikon Z6 to the RAM 1500 truck and began the documentation.
 The team then traveled the roads at speeds under 5 miles per hour to capture the documentation that the contractor needed.
 The roads were captured in both directions of travel to ensure that when roads had multiple lanes that each one was captured and had a clear shot of the lane.
 The camera is wired to controls inside the cab of the truck that allow the camera to be safely controlled from inside the vehicle.
 This allows for us to safely operate the camera and the vehicle so that we can capture the shot that we need for the contractor.
 This project did not require it, but at ALL PRO USA we do have the capabilities to capture documentation from the air.
 With our two FAA certified pilots we can capture your worksite from unique perspectives up to 400 feet above ground level.